 - integrates wavelet scattering in a deep learning architecture, and

 - runs seamlessly on CPU and GPU hardware, with major deep learning APIs, such as PyTorch and TensorFlow.

 The Kymatio organization associates the developers of several pre-existing packages for wavelet scattering, including

 The resort to PyTorch tensors as inputs to Kymatio allows the programmer to backpropagate the gradient of wavelet scattering coefficients, thus integrating them within an end-to-end trainable pipeline, such as a deep neural network.

 Each of these algorithms is written in a high-level imperative paradigm, making it portable to any Python library for array operations as long as it enables complex-valued linear algebra and a fast Fourier transform (FFT).

 Kymatio integrates the construction of wavelet filter banks in 1D, 2D, and 3D, as well as memory-efficient algorithms for extracting wavelet scattering coefficients, under a common application programming interface.

-Running Kymatio on a graphics processing unit (GPU) rather than a multi-core conventional computer processing unit (CPU) allows for significant speedups in computing the scattering transform.
+Running Kymatio on a graphics processing unit (GPU) rather than a multi-core conventional central processing unit (CPU) allows for significant speedups in computing the scattering transform.
 The current speedup with respect to CPU-based MATLAB code is of the order of 10 in 1D and 3D and of the order of 100 in 2D.

 We refer to our official benchmarks for further details.

 How to cite

 If you use this package, please cite the following paper: